 This is an important relationship for the support of class inheritance (see Section 6 for more details).

-As mentioned, Inference is natively supported in OWL-based systems but not available in Relational or current NoSQL implementations.
-The capabilities of Inference can, at a minimum, act as a guide to a better future for ata anagement where the atabase anagement ystems directly support class inheritance and bi-directional relationships instead of encoding uni-directional relationships in Foreign Keys or DBRefs
+As previously mentioned, Inference is natively supported in OWL-based systems but is not available in Relational or current NoSQL implementations.
+The capabilities of Inference can, at a minimum, act as a guide to a better future for data management where the database management systems directly support class inheritance and bi-directional relationships instead of encoding uni-directional relationships in Foreign Keys or DBRefs [MongoDBRefs].

-This was the vision presented by Doug Tolbert in his “Shortcourse on Next Generation Systems” at the Oregon Database Forum in February 1988.
+This was the vision presented by Doug Tolbert in his lecture, “Shortcourse on Next Generation Systems,” at the Oregon Database Forum in February 1988 [Tolbert].

-In his presentation, showed the following diagrams to illustrate his conviction that the semantics of the data and operations on the data should be in the database management system (as illustrated in the diagram on the right), not in the application program or in the user’s mind (as illustrated in the diagrams in the middle and on the left).
-Having the semantics of the data and operations on the data in the database management system is critically important because the system can then provide common solutions to important problems such as modeling complex data and relationships, data integrity, data retrieval, performance, and ease of use leav the application to deal solely with applicationlevel functionality.
+In his presentation, Tolbert showed the following diagrams to illustrate his conviction that the semantics of the data and operations on the data should be in the database management system (as illustrated in the diagram on the right), not in the application program or in the user’s mind (as illustrated in the diagrams in the middle and on the left).

+Figure 1

+Having the semantics of the data and operations on the data in the database management system is critically important because the system can then provide common solutions to important problems, such as modeling complex data and relationships, data integrity, data retrieval, performance, and ease of use.
+This leaves the application to deal solely with application-level functionality.

-Today, with relational systems, we are barely in the middle with NoSQL databases and Hadoop-like clusters moving to the left putting more weight on the application developers rather than letting the data management system do the heavy lifting.
+Today, with relational systems, we are barely in the middle: with NoSQL databases and Hadoop-like clusters moving to the left putting more weight on the application developers rather than letting the data management system do the heavy lifting.
 We need to be moving to the right!

 It is the authors’ opinion that this is where the efforts in improving data management should be directed instead of perusing NoSQL database technology in the hope that someday NoSQL database technology will evolve into something more accessible than relational technology.